mattyv/JazzyIndex/docs/images/index_data/README.md

 ## What's Here

-Each plot visualizes how JazzyIndex segments the data and selects models (CONSTANT, LINEAR, or QUADRATIC) for each segment.
+Each plot visualizes how JazzyIndex segments the data and selects models (CONSTANT, LINEAR, QUADRATIC, or CUBIC) for each segment.

 **Coverage:**
 - **9 distributions**: Uniform, Exponential, Clustered, Lognormal, Zipf, Mixed, Quadratic, ExtremePoly, InversePoly